qiwei-404/Word_Puzzle_Solver/README.md

 # Word Puzzle Solver
-A simple program to find words in a word puzzle
+A simple program to find words in a word puzzle Implemented for the coursework of INF2C-Computer Systems at University of Edinburgh

 ## File System
 There are two folders in the program.
 The "code/" directory stores the code to solve puzzles written in both C and MIPS.
 The "data" directory stores the puzzle grid and the vocabulary used to solve the puzzle.